-In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
-As a result of Orphazyme's disclosure that the pivotal phase 3 clinical trial for arimoclomol in Amyotrophic Lateral Sclerosis did not meet its primary and secondary endpoints, the maximum amount that CytRx has the right to receive is now approximately \$100 million.
-Orphazyme is testing arimoclomol in Niemann-Pick disease Type C ("NPC") and Gaucher disease.
-Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and previously submitted a New Drug Application ("NDA") with the U.S. Food and Drug Administration (the "FDA").
+In 2011, LadRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from the 2011 Arimoclomol Agreement.
+Orphazyme transferred its rights and obligations under the 2011 Arimoclomol Agreement to KemPharm in May 2022.

+In May 2021, Orphazyme announced that the pivotal phase 3 clinical trial for arimoclomol in Amyotrophic Lateral Sclerosis did not meet its primary and secondary endpoints, reducing the maximum amount that LadRx currently has the right to receive under the 2011 Arimoclomol Agreement to approximately \$100 million.
+Orphazyme also tested arimoclomol in NPC and Gaucher disease, and following a Phase II/III trial submitted to the FDA a NDA for the treatment of NPC with arimoclomol.
 On June 18, 2021, Orphazyme announced it had received a Complete Response Letter from the FDA indicating the need for additional data.
 In late October 2021, Orphazyme announced it held a Type A meeting with the FDA, at which the FDA recommended that Orphazyme submit additional data, information and analyses to address certain topics in the Complete Response Letter and engage in further interactions with the FDA to identify a pathway to resubmission.
-The FDA concurred with Orphazyme's proposal to remove the cognition domain from the NPC Clinical Severity Scale ("NPCCSS") endpoint, with the result that the primary endpoint is permitted to be recalculated using the 4- domain NPCCSS, subject to the submission of additional requested information which Orphazyme has publicly indicated that it intends to provide.
+The FDA concurred with Orphazyme's proposal to remove the cognition domain from the NPCCSS endpoint, with the result that the primary endpoint is permitted to be recalculated using the 4- domain NPCCSS, subject to the submission of additional requested information which Orphazyme had publicly indicated that it intended to provide.
 To bolster the confirmatory evidence already submitted, the FDA affirmed that it would require additional in vivo or pharmacodynamic (PD)/pharmacokinetic (PK) data.
-Based on [].
-Orphazyme is planning to request a Type C Meeting with the FDA in the second quarter of 2022.
-Subject to discussions with the regulatory body, Orphazyme has publicly indicated that it plans to resubmit the NDA for arimoclomol in the second half of 2022.
+Orphazyme planned to request a Type C Meeting with the FDA in the second quarter of 2022.
+Subject to discussions with the regulatory body, Orphazyme had publicly indicated that it planned to resubmit the NDA for arimoclomol in the second half of 2022.

-Orphazyme had also submitted a Marketing Authorization Application ("MAA") with the European Medicines Agency (the "EMA").
-In February 2022, Orphazyme announced that although they had received positive feedback from the Committee for Medicinal Products for Human Use ("CHMP") of the EMA, they were notified by the CHMP of a negative trend vote on the MAA for arimoclomol for NPC following an oral explanation.
-The trend vote indicates that the CHMP's current orientation is to not approve arimoclomol when it convenes by the end of March 2022.
-Orphazyme has publicly indicated that it considers it unlikely that this position will change before the formal vote is undertaken in April 2022.
-Orphazyme will assess its strategic options and provide an update to the market at the applicable time.
+Orphazyme had also submitted a MAA with the EMA.
+In February 2022, Orphazyme announced that although they had received positive feedback from the CHMP of the EMA, they were notified by the CHMP of a negative trend vote on the MAA for arimoclomol for NPC following an oral explanation.
+In March 2022 Orphazyme removed its application with the EMA.
+Orphazyme has publicly indicated that it will assess its strategic options and provide an update to the market at the applicable time.